opendxl/opendxl-domaintools-client-python/pydoc/_sources/basicreverseipwhoisexample.rst.txt

 From the DomainTools
 `Reverse IP Whois Documentation <https://www.domaintools.com/resources/api-documentation/reverse-ip-whois/>`_:

-        The Reverse IP Whois API provides a list of IP ranges that are owned by an Organization.
-You can enter an organization’s name and receive a list of all of the organization’s currently owned IP ranges.
+        `"The Reverse IP Whois API provides a list of IP ranges that are owned by an Organization.
+You can enter an organization’s name and receive a list of all of the organization’s currently owned IP ranges."`